 The Alternative Energy area focuses on developing ultraenergetic materials and radioisotope power sources.
-Radioactive isotopes represent the greatest possible energy density, about 10 Wh/kg, achievable without the use of nuclear reactors - at more than 100,000 times the intrinsic energy density of chemicals, radioisotopes are truly ultra-energetic materials.
+Radioactive isotopes represent the greatest possible energy density, about 108 Wh/kg, achievable without the use of nuclear reactors - at more than 100,000 times the intrinsic energy density of chemicals, radioisotopes are truly ultra-energetic materials.
 Isotopes and isomers of greatest interest are those with half-lives exceeding 10 years, while their corresponding ground states may be stable or, in many cases, unstable.
 A research objective in support of the application of this technology is to understand the physics underlying radiation hard materials, and to measure efficiencies for related power sources.
 As a separate technology, wireless power is focused to enable truly wireless distribution in which loads and sources are free to move while maintaining power levels and efficiency.

 The Advanced Energy Storage area focuses on developing new materials and components for very high energy density and high power density batteries as well as novel energy storage technologies for Army capabilities.
 Battery research is focused on developing new materials for high voltage, high temperature, extended cycle life, and high power energy storage for military environments and applications.
 Development of embedded, flexible, multifunctional structures that provide the required structural and power/energy performance under combined load without compromising the safety or integrity of the target platform are being sought.
+The effort on superconductors with high energy storage capacity, advanced cryogenics, and advanced power electronics.